mrmarken/sentiment_analysis_fproject/README.md

 ![ERD_image](res/images/ERD_v1.png)

+#### Data preprocessing

+Before training the model, we performed various pre-processing steps on the dataset.
+Firstly, we converted the text into the lowercase for better generalization and then we dealt with removing special characters, single character, multiple spaces.

+Subsequently, we defined stopwords and stopwords were cleaned and removed thereby reducing the unnecessary data from the tweets.
+After that, we also removed the URLs along with removing the numeric numbers from the words as they do not have any significant importance.

+At last, we then performed Stemming(reducing the words to their derived stems) and Lemmatization(reducing the derived words to their root form known as lemma) for better results.

 ### Proposed ML Models

 We are using supervised learning for twitter sentiment analysis to classify tweets as pro-gun, anti-gun or neutral.
 Since, we have a small dataset of 1000 tweets (400 pro-gun, 400 anti-gun and 200 neutral), to overcome the problem of overfitting we are considering to use the following Machine Learning models: